betexcr/pokemon/GITHUB_DEPLOYMENT_SETUP.md

 ### Deploy Workflow (`.github/workflows/deploy-simple.yml`):
 - Runs only on pushes to `main` branch
 - Builds the application with environment variables
-- Deploys to Firebase Hosting automatically using Firebase CLI
+- Deploys to Firebase Hosting automatically using Firebase CLI with token authentication
+- Uses `--project` flag to specify the Firebase project
 - Can also be triggered manually via GitHub Actions tab

 ## 4. Deployment URLs